Nowadays there are multiple reasons that we could include in this post for a company to choose an open source solution for its IT infrastructures.

 But why do companies increasingly choose an open source solution?
 In this article, we will explore the ten key advantages of using an open source solution that we consider most relevant.
 Although cost is an undeniably important reason in business decisions, we chose to address it at the bottom of the list.
 This is because, while it is a significant factor for decision-makers, we want to emphasise that it is not the only reason to consider when choosing open source solutions.

-As open source project gain a following, more people contribute to improving stability, seeking and fixing errors and improving the interface.
+As open source projects become more popular, more people contribute to improving stability, finding and fixing bugs and improving the interface.

-With a great degree of maturity, open source solutions already cover all features that can be covered by proprietary solutions.
+At a high level of maturity, open source solutions already cover all the features that proprietary solutions can cover.

-Open source developers do not start from scratch, but instead improve, renew or innovate over an already existing common basis.
-The difference is that traditional software vendors create and develop their products from scratch and in-house, while in open source offers you can build you own systems based on their solutions.
+Open source developers do not start from scratch, but improve, renew or innovate on an existing common base.
+The difference is that traditional software vendors create and develop their products from scratch and “in-house”, while in open source you can rely on a solution to improve it and tailor it to your needs.

-Open source facilitates the process, since it enables competing companies to collaborate with each other, which allows them to gain time and money by having several of them working on the same project.
+Open source facilitates the process because it allows competing companies to collaborate with each other, which saves time and money when working on the same project.

 Open source solutions tend to follow industry standards rather than focus on commercial agendas.
 This reduces dependency on individual vendors and avoids vendor lock-in, which is often associated with proprietary solutions.
 The adoption of intelligent standards also promotes interoperability and seamless integration with other solutions, resulting in greater flexibility and efficiency.

 Open source used to lag behind proprietary software and today it not only sets the trend but proprietary software itself, in many cases, follows open source.
 The cloud, mobility, Big Data, the Internet of Things and the Web itself are all driven by high-profile open source projects.
 Even in the most advanced technologies, such as virtual reality, the main competitors in virtual platforms are open source.